December 5, 2009

 Great Sand Dunes

 With such flat light, the main choice in photos was to find interesting patterns.
-I loved the water and the tangled grasses.
-Amy was mostly stalking sticks as I recall.

 After a while the light seemed to get brighter as the clouds moved east and before too long, the glorious sun made it's grand appearance along with kids in sleds and other sand visitors.
 The light was so amazingly clear and gave us a few good landscapes after all.